 - Online courses require adequate computer skills.
-You must be able to: - navigate the course Learning Management System (Canvas) - o receive and respond to your CR email (this means you need to CHECK your CR email!) - download and upload files to Canvas - o make pdf files of images that show work that can be easily read - o use a phone or digital camera to upload "selfies" for lab assignments - use a word processor program (such as Microsoft Word or Google Docs), - use a webcam and computer microphone - It is your responsibility to meet the technological demands of the course, which may often include troubleshooting technological adventures.
+You must be able to: - o navigate the course Learning Management System (Canvas) - o receive and respond to your CR email (this means you need to CHECK your CR email!) - It is your responsibility to meet the technological demands of the course, which may often include troubleshooting technological adventures.